 2) The Genetic analysis of type 1 diabetes

 Another of the Unit's interest concerns the study of mouse phenotypes under multifactorial and polygenic control.
-We have taken as our prototype type 1 diabetes or insulin- dependent diabetes for which the NOD mouse represents an interesting model.
+We have taken as our prototype, type 1 diabetes or insulin- dependent diabetes for which the NOD mouse represents an interesting model.
 Our studies are aimed at defining the genetic factors (Idd) implicated in this pathology which is known to depend on a complex interaction between environmental and genetic factors.
 Our studies are concentrated on the characterisation of Idd loci controlling diabetes susceptibility/resistance locating to the distal part of mouse chromosome 6.
-The past year has seen major advances in the definition and localisation of three loci Idd6, Idd19 and Idd20 lying in the distal part of mouse chromosome 6.

 The continued refining of the candidate regions for these loci by establishment of congenic mouse strains has allowed candidate gene approaches to be undertaken to defining and characterising the genes responsible for these traits and in particular for Idd6.
-The immunological characterisation of our congenic strains has allowed the definition of the site of action/tissue involved in resistance to diabetes onset conferred by the Idd6 locus.
 Varied approaches including transcriptional profiling have exploited these results and this has allowed five candidate genes for the Idd6 locus to be defined.
-These are currently under functional analysis using RNAi lentivirus based approaches.
+The best defined gene implicated in the diabetes susceptibility/resistance turns out to be important in the control of diurnal rhythyms, opening up a whole new biological network for its role in the etiology of diabetes in mouse, and eventually in man.
+This gene and the other candidates is currently under functional analysis using RNAi lentivirus based approaches.

 3) Stem Cells and the role of the X-linked gene Nap1l2

 A second disease subject to both environmental and complex genetic control is spina bifida.
 In the mouse spina bifida can be induced by mutation in the X-linked Nap1l2 gene.
 Mutations in this gene are associated with embryonic lethality, spina bifida and exencephaly linked to a massive overproliferation of neuronal cells.
-We have now been able to obtain conditional mutations in the Nap1l2 gene and these are being exploited to explore its role in the adult.
+We have now been able to obtain conditional mutations in the Nap1l2 gene and these are being exploited to explore its role in the adult mouse.
 The recent establishment of a highly efficient system for differentiating ES cells into neural stem cells and cells of the neuronal lineage has opened up interesting perspective for understanding the role and mechanism of action of this gene, its interactions and its cellular partners.
-Both expression analysis using microarrays and biochemical approaches to Nap1l2 gene function and interactions are being facilitated by the availability of purified cell populations.
+Our studies have suggested that Nap1l2 controls gene activity in the neuronal lineage via an action on histone modification of its target genes.

 Keywords: Epigenetics, X chromosome inactivation, Chromatin, Genetics, Genomics, Type 1 Diabetes, Mouse, QTL, Multigenic inheritance, Stem cells